commercialhaskell/stack/doc/configure/yaml/project.md

 configuration and make any changes if needed.
 The user can delete this message if the generated configuration is acceptable.

+Consecutive line ends in the message are interpreted as a single blank line.

 For example, a user-message is inserted by `stack init` when it omits packages or adds external dependencies, namely: